 Support SDN solutions from a variety of vendors, such as Juniper’s Contrail Networking product

-Support IT automation solutions, such as Chef, so the network can be managed in concert with the overall data center infrastructure
+Support IT automation solutions, such as Puppet or Chef, so the network can be managed in concert with the overall data center infrastructure

 The below sections provide detailed guideline on how to use two of the main automation tools (Ansible and SALT stack), enabling higher automation in the data center.